 Is there an age limit?

-Under 17 not allowed entry without an accompanying 21+ adult.
-(R-rated movie rules.)
+Standard R-rated movie rules: under 17 not allowed entry without an accompanying 21+ adult.
 21+ adults may bring children, but we very, very, VERY much recommend a minimum age of 13.
-It’s intense.
+There's some gory shit afoot.
 Kids under 13 must be supervised at all times.
-(There's a playground just outside of our fence line, but know that we don't own that land.
-(We have no control over what happens outside our border.)

-Service animals welcome, but if you want to bring them through The Dark Story Tent, they'll have to be comfortable with navigating tight corners, being in dark spaces, big loud noises, random strobe effects, strong fog scents, and, potentially, people freaking out around them.
-If you've got a companion like that, pick one of the service-animal friendly time-slots on our Tickets page.
+Service animals: totally cool, but if you want to bring them, they'll have to be comfortable with navigating tight corners, being in dark spaces, big loud noises, random strobe effects, strong fog scents, and, potentially, people freaking out around them.
+If you've got a companion like that (one that can handle a wicked overstimulating haunted house environment), rock and roll.